warlock1305/IMS-react/README.md

 # Project Setup

+## This is the working project version and setup instructions after the meeting

 This project consists of a **frontend** (React) and a **backend** (Spring Boot / Maven).
 Follow the steps below to set up and run both parts.

 ---